Fanar-Sadiq: A Multi-Agent Architecture for Grounded Islamic QA: Case Study: Chat Platform Integration

 \section{Case Study: Chat Platform Integration}

-We integrate our system into a \textit{chat platform} (referred as orchestrator) as a specialized backend within a broader web-based chat interface.
-The orchestrator mediates all incoming user queries and routes them to the appropriate components based on query classification.
-Concretely, the orchestrator uses a fine-tuned binary classifier to determine whether a query pertains to Islamic content.
+We integrate \sadiq{} into the Fanar API platform as a specialized backend for a web-based chat interface.
+The platform uses an orchestrator to mediate incoming user queries.
+The orchestrator classifies each query and routes it to the appropriate component for execution.
+Concretely, the orchestrator uses a fine-tuned binary classifier (see the details in App. \ref{app:sec_binary_classifier}) to determine whether a query pertains to Islamic content.
 Queries predicted as Islamic are routed to \textit{our proposed multi-agent system}, while all other queries are handled by general-purpose assistants.
-For evaluating this binary classifier, we have developed a dataset of 1{,}700 queries annotated by three independent annotators.
-The macro-F1 of the classifier is 93.40.
-More details of the classifier and evaluation dataset is discussed in Appendix~\ref{app:sec_binary_classifier}.
+To evaluate this classifier, we developed a dataset of 1{,}700 queries annotated by three independent annotators.
+Inter-annotator agreement is 0.753, measured using Cohen's $\kappa$.
+The classifier achieves a macro-F1 score of 93.40.
+Further details on the classifier and evaluation dataset are provided in App.~\ref{app:sec_binary_classifier}.

 \textbf{Real-world usage.} Through the chat interface and API, the system has been used $\approx$1.9M times, in less than a year, demonstrating its practical utility in real-world settings.
 In 6,441 queries user were provided rating in terms of like and dislike, in which 77.4\% cases users liked the responses.